Commercial property: Investment

-According to Real Capital Analytics, a New York real estate research firm, more than $160 billion of commercial properties in the United States are now in default, foreclosure, or bankruptcy.
-In Europe, approximately half of the €960 billion of debt backed by European commercial real estate is expected to require refinancing in the next three years, according to PropertyMall, a UK‑based commercial property news provider PropertyMall.
+According to Real Capital Analytics, a New York real estate research firm and subsidiary of MSCI, more than $160 billion of commercial properties in the United States are now in default, foreclosure, or bankruptcy.
+In 2024, office leasing volume rose to its highest level since 2020, but roughly 60% of active office leases went into effect prior to the pandemic.
+In Europe, approximately half of the €960 billion of debt backed by European commercial real estate is expected to require refinancing in the next three years, according to PropertyMall, a UK‑based commercial property news provider.
 Additionally, the economic conditions surrounding future interest rate hikes; which could put renewed pressure on valuations, complicate loan refinancing, and impede debt servicing could cause major dislocation in commercial real estate markets.

 However, the contribution to Europe's economy in 2012 can be estimated at €285 billion according to EPRA and INREV, not to mention social benefits of an efficient real estate sector.
 It is estimated that commercial property is responsible for securing around 4 million jobs across Europe.

+As of April 2025, commercial real estate confidence experienced its sharpest drop since the COVID-19 pandemic amid the Trump Administration's latest tariff policies, with positive sentiment falling from 126.5% in the latter half of 2024 to 87.9%, according to the 1Q 2025 Board of Governors Sentiment Index.

 Commercial property transaction process (deal management)

 Typically, a broker will market a property on behalf of the seller.
 Brokers representing buyers or buyers' representatives identify property meeting a set of criteria set out by the buyer.
 Types of buyers may include an owner-user, private investor, acquisitions, capital investment, or private equity firms.
 The buyer or its agents will perform an initial assessment of the physical property, location and potential profitability (if for investment) or adequacy of property for its intended use (if for owner-user).

 If it is determined the prospective investment meets the buyer's criteria, they may signal their intent to move forward with a letter of intent (LOI).
 Letters of Intent are used to outline the major terms of an offer in order to avoid unnecessary costs of drafting legal documents in the event the parties do not agree to the terms as drafted.
 Once a Letter of Intent is signed by both parties, a purchase and sale agreement (PSA) is drafted.
 Not all commercial property transactions utilize a Letter of Intent although it is common.
 A PSA is a legal agreement between the seller and a single interested buyer which establishes the terms, conditions and timeline of the sale between the buyer and seller.
 A PSA may be a highly negotiated document with customized terms or may be a standardized contract similar to those used in residential transactions.